gui/launcher

 Default tag filters

 By default, commands intended for developers and modders are filtered out of the autocomplete list.
 This includes any tools tagged with unavailable.
-If you have “mortal mode” enabled in the gui/control-panel preferences, any tools with the armok tag are filterd out as well.
+If you have “mortal mode” enabled in the gui/control-panel preferences, any tools with the armok tag are filtered out as well.

 You can toggle this default filtering by hitting CtrlD to switch into “Dev mode” at any time.
 You can also adjust your command filters in the Tags filter list.